dgroomes/java-foreign-function-and-memory-api-playground/memory-addresses/README.md

 * [x] DONE Scaffold
 * [x] DONE (but how do we deallocate the memory allocated by C?
 We're not in an 'Arena'.
 Doesn't this leak?)
 Implement a C function that returns a string.
 How to get the string into the Java program?
 This is where
   MemoryAddress comes in.
+* [ ] Figure out how to cleanup the memory allocated by C. There should be some good examples in <https://github.com/openjdk/jextract/blob/master/samples>.
 * [ ] Implement a C function that sorts an array of strings, in a way that works with the FFM API.
+* [ ] I think I want to turn this into a bitmap example.
+I like the idea of operating on a bitmap in C. So this should be renamed from 'memory-addresses' (that was a working title in the first place).